 Contraception advice

-Choosing a method of contraception is a deeply personal decision — one that can change depending on your lifestyle, your health, and your future plans.
-With so many options available today, it can feel overwhelming to know which is right for you.
+Choosing a method of contraception is a personal decision — one that can change depending on your lifestyle, your health and your plans.
+With so many options out there, it can feel overwhelming to know which is right for you.

-At Happiher, we believe that contraception advice should be tailored, not templated.
-As a private gynaecologist in London, I help women explore their options in a supportive, informed setting — ensuring your choice fits your body and your goals.
+At Happiher, we believe contraception advice should be bespoke, not templated.
+As a private gynaecologist in London, I help women explore their options in a supportive, informed environment — so your choice fits your body and your goals.

 Contraception isn’t one-size-fits-all.
 What suits your best friend or even your past self might not suit you today.
-Your medical history, menstrual health, lifestyle, and reproductive plans all play a role in finding the right solution.
+Your medical history, menstrual health, lifestyle and reproductive plans all play a part in finding the right solution.

-During your appointment, you can expect comprehensive care that includes consultations, physical examinations, and investigations to address your reproductive health concerns.
+During your appointment you can expect full care that includes consultations, physical examinations and investigations to address your reproductive health concerns.

-• Your health background (including blood pressure, migraines, family history, etc.)
+• Your medical background (including blood pressure, migraines, family history etc.)

 • Your menstrual cycle and hormonal profile